FERPA for Parents

 Viewing My Parent Center

 IMPORTANT! - Access to Parent/Family Center does not give the university permission to discuss your student's academic information with you.
 This requires a third party parental release form completed and submitted by your student.
+Please visit the Parent Center page at Help-UAConnect for detailed instructions on using the Parent Center.

 Who do I contact for additional information?Office of the Registrar